rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Remove and re-add resharper suppressions

 ## Long-term TODOs:
- * Support for multi-case benchmarks (separate limits - discarded)
+ * Support for multi-case benchmarks (discarded)
  * Validate the return results!!! (partially done with introduction of IHostApi)
  * Support for concurrent competiton runs (stub code were removed at master afd9977, restore, then fix).
+Use case: load testing.
  * replace LooksLikeLastRun property usages with some extension point that should run on competition test completion

 ## Issues: